Eve gives more details about its next crowd-designed project | TheINQUIRER

 The company which received favourable reviews for its Eve V, which was designed by its backers, has already announced several new products.

-Furthest on in development is the Eve Muse, a 4K monitor designed by 2000 members of the Eve community.
+Furthest on in development is the Eve Spectrum, a 4K monitor designed by 2000 members of the Eve community.

 That project is pretty much locked down, design-wise and whilst the Chinese factories do their magic, the next project off the starting grid is Eve Spectrum.

-Eve Spectrum will be a pair of noise-cancelling headphones.
+Eve Muse will be a pair of noise-cancelling headphones.
 Not just any noise-cancelling headphones, but the ultimate pair - designed by its users.

 The specs, components and even the target market have been discussed in huge detail within the Eve community and now the final specs are close to being confirmed.